openid/sharedsignals/openid-caep-interoperability-profile-1_0.md

 ### Authorization Server
 * MAY distribute discovery metadata (such as the authorization endpoint) via the metadata document as specified in [RFC8414]{{RFC8414}}
 * MUST support at least one of the following to obtain a short-lived access token.
+A short lived access token could be defined as `exp` claim no longer than 60 mins after `nbf`.
 Please refer Access token lifetimes in the security considerations {{FAPI}} for additional considerations.
 ** client credential grant flow {{RFC6749}} section 4.4
 ** authorization code flow {{RFC6749}} section 4.1

 ### OAuth Scopes
+The client could discover OAuth scopes needed to access the reource by 2 separate mechanisms depending on the support from the OAuth service

+#### Resource Server
 The OAuth scopes required to access the resources MAY be obtained by the client using {{OPRM}} hosted by the Resource Server.

+#### Authorization Server
-In the absence of this mechanism -
+In the absence of Resource server's support for {{OPRM}} the following process should be adopted -
-* An OAuth {{RFC6749}} authorization that is used to issue tokens to SSF Receivers, MUST reserve the scopes for the SSF endpoints with the prefix of `ssf`
+* An OAuth {{RFC6749}} authorization server that is used to issue tokens to SSF Receivers, MUST reserve the scopes for the SSF endpoints with the prefix of `ssf`
-* All the SSF stream configuration management API operations MUST be protected using `ssf.manage` scope
+* All the SSF stream configuration management API operations MUST accept `ssf.manage` scope
-* All the SSF stream configuration Read API operations MUST be protected by `ssf.read` scope
+* All the SSF stream configuration Read API operations MUST accept `ssf.read` scope
 * Authorization server MAY postfix scope names with more granular operations eg. `ssf.manage.create`, `ssf.manage.update` etc.
 * Transmitter managed poll endpoint MAY use the scope in the same nomenclature as `ssf.manage.poll`